marlukyanova/FlowState/README.md

 # Flow State
 Flow state is an app designed for those who love watersports and need an easy, real time display of the waterlevels in the UK .
 Flow state now allows you to save your most frequently visited locations so that you can quickly gauge the waterlevels instead of searching for them on the map.

-This repository contains Legacy project for original app: https://github.com/joedavies25/FlowState
+This repository contains Legacy project for original app: https://github.com/joedavies25/FlowState.
+Refactored back end and front end to use TypeScript, implemented testing.

 ## Video
 here's a short [demo](https://www.youtube.com/watch?v=oXYnGpOsYNw)!